changbatterygroup/temperature_collection/README.md

 # temperature_collection
-This is where all the code related to temperature collection will be held
+This is where all the code related to temperature collection on the rasberry pi will be held